bjssacademy/fundamentals-clean-code/01basics.md

 We see a variable declared and initialised to zero.

-_Why is it there?
-What does t represent?_
+_Why is `t` there?
+What does `t` represent?_

-The meaning is unclear.
+The meaning of `t` is unclear.
+It could be anything.
+Not good when we are in ahurry to understand the code!

 The simplest way to help our readers is to name the variable for what it holds.

-Let's say in this case our variable `t` is holding the total price of an invoice.
+Imagine in this case our variable `t` holds the total price of an invoice.

 Let's call it that:

 ```javascript
 let totalPrice = 0.0;
 ```

+No surprises there.

 That now helps us understand what that variable is _intended_ to be used for.